- Dental implants are the most effective alternative to dentures, but they are not suitable for people with advanced bone loss.

 Difficult to clean under

-Removable veneers are artificial teeth that look somewhat like a denture, but are made to cover your remaining teeth.
+Removable veneers are artificial teeth manufactured by a dental lab.
+Veneers look somewhat like a denture, but are made to cover your remaining teeth.
 They will not have any pink acrylic attached to them like a traditional denture does.
 You will need to have some remaining teeth in order to be a candidate for removable veneers.
 The removable veneers will clip onto your real teeth.

 You can eat with these, but not everything.
 You should avoid hard or sticky foods, as they will cause the veneers to break.
 When possible, you should remove them before eating.